Poornima764/KDD_Group8/README.md

 * Wind_Speed(mph) - Shows wind speed (in miles per hour).
 * Precipitation(in) - Shows precipitation amount in inches, if there is any.
 * Weather_Condition - Shows the weather condition (rain, snow, thunderstorm, fog, etc.).

+# Data Pre-Processing:
+In the Data Preprocessing step, data cleaning is done by handling missing data in rows and columns. we handled the missing data by dropping it.
+The feature Country has only one entry i.e USA, it is obvious since we are dealing with the USA’s dataset. so we will be deleting the feature Country.
+The feature Turning_Loop has only one value — False. the feature actually means that no accidents were occured in the turning loops

 # Data Understanding and Exploratory Data Analysis:
 ## Data Understanding from above Graphs
 * Most of the US Accidents i.e 0.8 have the severity 2 and followed by severity 4.